HelpMeFind Roses, Clematis and Peonies

 Growing:

-USDA zone 5b through 9b.
-Can be used for cut flower, garden, hedge or pillar.
-Heat tolerant.
+USDA zone 5b and warmer.
+Can be used for cut flower, garden, hedge, landscape, pillar or specimen.
+Hardy. heat tolerant.
 Remove spent blooms to encourage re-bloom.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.

 Patents: